microsoft/Kusto-Query-Language/doc/unicode-codepoints-from-string-function.md

 ---
 title: unicode_codepoints_from_string() - Azure Data Explorer
-description: This article describes unicode_codepoints_from_string() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/21/2022
+description: Learn how to use the unicode_codepoints_from_string() function to return a dynamic array of the Unicode codepoints of the input string. ms.reviewer: alexans ms.topic: reference ms.date: 02/27/2023
 ---
 # unicode_codepoints_from_string()

-Returns a dynamic array of the Unicode codepoints of an input string.
+Returns a dynamic array of the Unicode codepoints of the input string.
 This function is the inverse operation of [`unicode_codepoints_to_string()`](unicode-codepoints-to-string-function.md) function.

 > **Deprecated aliases:** to_utf8()